 Recent research suggests that aiming for more, for example, between 1.3 and 1.8 grams/kilogram of body weight (approximately 88 to 122 grams for women, 105 to 145 grams for men), may be optimal for health, especially when it comes to warding off age-related muscle loss, according to a 2019 review in Nutrients.

 So does this mean you can eat the 12-ounce steak for dinner?
 Not exactly.

-Protein deficiency in the U.S. is a rarity and, if you're eating a varied diet, there's no need to go out of your way to "beef" up your intake.
-But how you spread your protein out throughout the day may matter just as much-if not more-than how much you eat.
+Protein deficiency in the U.S. is a rarity, and if you're eating a varied diet, there's no need to go out of your way to "beef" up your intake.
+But how you spread your protein out throughout the day may matter just as much as how much you eat.